How to Clean a Porcelain Sink with Baking Soda

 Also make sure you scrub the bottom of your faucet – you wouldn't believe how much nastiness builds up there.

-3. Remove Scuffs and Stains with Bar Keepers Friend
+3. Remove Scuffs and Stains from Porcelain with Bar Keepers Friend

 That's where this magic potion comes in.
 Bar Keepers Friend is a cleaner that was actually recommended on a Instant Pot Facebook group I'm in for getting your inner pots clean.
 I use it for getting those really stubborn stains and scratches out of this white porcelain.